 RCPCH calls on:

 - The Scottish Government should continue to annually review and monitor the objectives set out in “Improving Maternal and Infant Nutrition: A Framework for Action” (2011) and take appropriate action based on this evaluation.

-- The NHS in England, Wales and Scotland and Northern Ireland to ensure the preservation of universal midwifery services.
+- The NHS in England, Wales, Scotland and Northern Ireland to ensure the preservation of universal midwifery services.

-- UK Government and the Government in Wales, Scotland and Northern Ireland to commit to adequate resourcing to preserve universal health visiting services.
+- UK Government and the Governments in Wales, Scotland and Northern Ireland to commit to adequate resourcing to preserve universal health visiting services.

-- Governments in each nation to ensure familiarity with breastfeeding is included as part of statutory personal, health and social education in schools.
+- Governments in each nation to ensure evidence based, standardised and consistent breastfeeding education is included as part of statutory personal, health and social education in schools.

 - Employers to ensure career or life-time salaries are not adversely effected by a woman’s choice to breastfeed.